|

 Corefinement of two triangulated surface meshes can be performed using the function CGAL::Polygon_mesh_processing::corefine().
 If constrained edge maps are provided, edges belonging to the intersection of the input meshes will be marked as constrained.
 Additionally, if a constrained edge is split during corefinement, the resulting sub-edges will also be marked as constrained.

-Example: Polygon_mesh_processing/corefinement_SM.cpp
+Example: PMP_Boolean_operations/corefinement_SM.cpp

 The function CGAL::Polygon_mesh_processing::autorefine_triangle_soup() provides a way to refine a triangle soup using the intersections of the triangles from the soup.
 In particular, if some points are duplicated they will be merged.

-Example: Polygon_mesh_processing/soup_autorefinement.cpp
+Example: PMP_Boolean_operations/soup_autorefinement.cpp

 Corefinement of two triangulated surface meshes is a natural basis for computing Boolean operations on volumes.
 Given two triangulated surface meshes, each bounding a volume, the following functions are provided: